 The book’s premise is that information overload is making it difficult for business people to focus and take action.
 “In our information-driven global economy,” the authors write, “the real challenge lies in keeping your head above the flood of data, learning how to separate information from facts, and acquiring the judgment to use what you find to inspire others to act.”

 To deal with the deluge, Mr. Frank and Mr. Magnone recommend a number of strategies.
-One has particular relevance for those of us who communicate with employees—it’s so useful, in fact, that I’ve included it on my list of professional resolutions.
+One has particular relevance for those of us who communicate with employees.

 The idea is simple: Before you start any project, first identify your “essential question.”
 (The authors call this an “essential business question” but I’ve simplified it to cover a variety of situations.)
 The problem with being overloaded (with work, as well as information) is that we often plunge into situations without stepping back and asking what the issue is really about.